amarie-51/AI_interfaces_bias/README.md

 ## Description
 This repository contains:
-1. A curated list of websites analyzed for AI interface bias
+1. Source code from university course websites (nursing and computer science) generated using generative UI tools, including Figma, Lovable, and Replit.
-2. Code used to extract relevant interface content
+2. Code used to extract relevant interface content, including text, images, and styles.
-3. The resulting dataset generated from the extraction process
+3. The resulting datasets produced by the extraction process.

 ---